 Supports: concentration and focus*

-Lemon Balm, a member of the mint family, is known for its role in supporting the nervous system, providing a sense of balance, and allowing for deeper focus and concentration.* Several clinical studies have looked at the support this plant provides for mood, cognitive function, alertness, calmness and sleep.*
+Lemon Balm, a member of the mint family, is known for its role in supporting the nervous system, providing a sense of balance, and supporting deeper focus and concentration.* Several clinical studies have looked at the support this plant provides for mood, cognitive function, alertness, calmness, and sleep.*

-Gaia Herbs Lemon Balm, Certified Organic liquid extract is grown on our certified organic farm and the delightfully fragrant smell of this herb makes it one of our favorite herbs on the farm.
-This Lemon Balm liquid extract is delicious tasting and easy-to-use, as you can simply add 30-40 drops in a glass of water.
+Gaia Herbs Lemon Balm, Certified Organic liquid extract features Lemon Balm grown on our Certified Organic farm, and the delightfully fragrant smell of this herb makes it one of our favorite herbs we grow.
+This Lemon Balm liquid extract is delicious and easy-to-use, as you can simply add 30-40 drops in a glass of water.
 It also makes a delightful addition to a warm cup of tea.

 Nettle (Urtica dioica)